cnvrg/pdf-summarization/batch/README.md

 # PDF Text Summarization Batch

 This blueprint can be used to extract text from pdfs in a given directory and summarize the text.
 The summaries can be created pagewise or for the entire pdf.
-Results are saved in json files, each json file will have the same name as that of the pdf file.
-For example: `test.pdf` will have a corresponding `test.json` in the output artifacts.
+Results are saved in  a json file.
 We use a combination of ocr and pdf processing techniques to extract the text from pdfs in the most accurate way possible before summarizing it.
 The summaries are generated using `BigBird` model architecture capable of working with much longer text and much lesser computing.
+Supported document types are:

+- .pdf
+- .doc
+- .docx
+- .txt

 ## Features

-- Provide the directory path to the batch library containing all pdf files you want to run the summarizer model on.
+- Provide the directory path to the batch library containing all files you want to run the summarizer model on.
 - You can choose to have your data in s3 bucket or create a cnvrg dataset.

 ## Arguments

 - `--dir` : Directory path containing all the pdf files that you want to process.
 - `--page_wise` : A flag taking `True` or `False` as input.
 Set True if you want summaries created per page for each pdf.
 Set False if you want summaries created for the entire pdfs.

+*Please not that for .txt, .doc and .docx files the page_wise flag does not work and summarization is done for the entire text considering all text to be part of one page*

 ## How to run
 ```